Snow White: Plot

 After wandering through the forest for hours, Snow White discovers a tiny cottage belonging to a group of seven dwarfs.
 Since no one is at home, she eats some of the tiny meals, drinks some of their wine, and then tests all the beds.
 Finally, the last bed is comfortable enough for her, and she falls asleep.
 When the seven dwarfs return home, they immediately become aware that there has been a burglar in their house because everything in their home is in disorder.
 Prowling about frantically, they head upstairs and discover the sleeping Snow White.
 She wakes up and explains to them about her stepmother's attempt to kill her and the seven dwarfs take pity on her and let her stay with them in exchange for a job as a housemaid.
 They warn her to be careful when alone at home and to let no one in while they are working in the mountains.

 Meanwhile, the queen still believes she got rid of Snow White and asks her magic mirror once again "Mirror mirror on the wall, who now is the fairest one of all?"
-The magic mirror tells her that not only is Snow White still the fairest in the land, but is also currently hiding with the dwarfs.
+The magic mirror tells her that not only is Snow White still the fairest in the land, but she is also currently hiding with the dwarfs.
 The Queen is furious that the huntsman failed to kill Snow White and decides to kill her herself.